farism/flex/README.md

 root.layout()
 ```

+Please view the [documentation](https://farism.github.io/flex/) for more information.

 # Examples

 ![Demo](docs/demo.gif)

 Please see the [SDL2 example](examples/sdl.nim) for a flexbox layout demo.

-You can resize the window to see real time layouts.
+You can run the example with `nimble sdl`.